Uniswap/web3-react/README.md

 1. `connectors: any` (required): An object mapping arbitrary `string` connector names to Connector objects (see [the previous section](#2-setup-connectors) for more detail).

-2. `libraryName: string` (optional): `ethers.js` or `web3.js`, depending on which library you wish to use in your dApp.
+2. `libraryName: string`: `ethers.js` or `web3.js`, depending on which library you wish to use in your dApp.
 Passing `null` will expose the low-level provider object.

 ### 4. Activate